fyrkov/refcards/terraform.md

 * Any `-var` and `-var-file` options on the CLI

 #### Advanced commands
-* `terraform fmt` - formats files in a directory
+* `terraform fmt [-recursive]` - formats files in a directory and optionally (with `-recursive`) in submodules
 * `terraform taint` - informs Terraform that a particular object has become degraded or damaged.\
   Terraform represents this by marking the object as "tainted" in the Terraform state, and Terraform will propose to replace it in the next plan you create.\
   Superseded by the `terraform apply -replace="aws_instance.example[0]"` option.\
   Use `terraform untaint`  to remove the taint marker from the object.
 * `terraform import aws_vpc.vpcimport <resource_id>` - imports an existing resource to the Terraform state.\
-Can be useful when some resources are created in the AWS Console and need to be added under the Terraform control.
+Can be useful when some resources are created in the AWS Console and need to be added under the Terraform control.\
+Configuration must be updated for the resource before importing.

 * `terraform workspace`\
 Each Terraform configuration has an associated backend where Terraform state is stored.\